Summer Institute : Policies

 Students who are dismissed from the program will not be refunded any tuition, housing costs, meal costs or fees.
 Students who wish to withdraw for any reason must submit their request in writing by fax, email or post.
 All refunds are less nonrefundable application and registration fees and are calculated as follows:

-- 100% refund on tuition less the nonrefundable application and registration fees for withdrawal one month prior to the first class.
-(Written withdrawal must be received on or before June 7, 2013.)
+- 100% refund on tuition and housing less the nonrefundable application and registration fees for withdrawal one month prior to the first class.
+(Written withdrawal must be received on or before June 6, 2014.)

-- 80% refund on tuition less the nonrefundable application and registration fees for withdrawal between three and one week(s) prior to the first class.
-(Written withdrawal must be received between June 8, 2013, and June 30, 2013.)
+- 80% refund on tuition and housing less the nonrefundable application and registration fees for withdrawal one week(s) prior to the first class.
+(Written withdrawal must be received no later than June 29, 2014.)